-Proteq has to maintain a large amount of data for a very long time.
-We are bound to secure customer data and data about our interactions with our customers, in particular with regards to their life products.
-Proteq not only needs to make sure that we serve our customers well and respect their privacy, but we also have to be able to provide evidence that over the span of our often long term relationship with our clients, we adequately perform our duty of care and fulfilled all our legal requirement such as tax filings and regular Sanction List scans.
+Through our business operations, we record and maintain a large amount of data for a very long time.
+We are bound to secure customer data and data about our interactions with our customers.
+Proteq not only needs to make sure that we serve our customers well and respect their privacy, but we also have to be able to provide evidence that over the span of our often long term relationship with our customers, we adequately perform our duty of care and fulfil all our legal requirement such as tax filings and regular Sanction List scans.

-With that in mind, data protection and the privacy of customer data are of key importance for Proteq.
-Customers can trust that their personal data are in safe hands with Proteq.
+With that in mind, data protection and the privacy of customer data are of key importance to Proteq.
+Customers can trust that their personal data are safe with us.
 That is why we have implemented policies to protect customer data and customer privacy.
-The privacy statements as published on the websites of VIVAT and our brands describe the categories of data Proteq collects, the purposes of the collection of these data and how customers may access such data.
-Customers can contact our brands Zwitserleven and Reaal with requests related to that data.
-Proteq also has a policy to handle data leakages to minimise possible damage to customers.
-The appointed Data Protection Officer is responsible for monitoring compliance with the law (e.g. GDPR).
-This is being done at VIVAT level.
-In 2019, 321 data breaches were detected within VIVAT of which 13 were reported to the Dutch Data Protection Authority.
+The privacy statements as published on the websites of Athora Netherlands and our brands describe the categories of data we collect, the purposes of the collection of these data and how customers may access such data.
+Customers can contact Athora Netherlands with requests related to their data.

+Proteq also has a policy to handle data breaches to minimise possible damage to customers.
+The appointed Data Protection Officer is responsible for monitoring compliance with the law (e.g., GDPR).
+In 2020, 331 data breaches (2019: 292) were detected within Athora Netherlands (P&C not included) of which 15 (2019: 11) were reported to the Dutch Data Protection Authority.
+In 2020, Proteq had key risk indicators in place concerning major data breaches and data breaches reported to authorities.
+In 2021, these key risk indicators will be updated.

-3.3.2.2.
-Creating Value through Responsible Investing
+3.3.2.2 Creating Value through Responsible Investing